Industries/Construction

 The work happens.
 The billing department never sees it.

-A project with a 7% margin can lose it entirely due to 1-2% in change-order losses that nobody caught.
-The average sub takes 30 days to price a change order request.
-That’s 30 days of cost exposure invisible to the GC.
-And 55% of GC fee erosion from change order risk comes from T&M work, the kind that’s hardest to track and easiest to forget.
+With average GC net margins of 5-7% (CFMA), even 1-2% in unrecovered change order costs can eat up a third of project profit.
+Clearstory’s analysis of change order data shows that the average subcontractor takes 24 days to price a change order request.
+That’s 24 days of cost exposure that the GC cannot see.
+And according to the same data, 55% of GC fee erosion from change order risk comes from time-and-materials work, which is the hardest to track and the easiest to overlook.

 These aren’t disputed invoices.
 They’re invoices that never existed.